Saturday, May 21, 2011

 2008: Lou Pearlman, the music executive responsible for creating both the Backstreet Boys and 'N Sync, was sentenced to 25 years in federal prison for a long-running scam that swindled thousands of people out of their life savings.
 Many victims were in their 70's and 80's and lost everything.

-2009: Natalie Cole underwent a kidney transplant.
+2009: Natalie Cole underwent a kidney transplant at Cedars-Sinai Medical Center in Los Angeles.

 Born This Day:

-1940: Tony Sheridan, who once worked with the Beatles ("My Bonnie"), Gene Vincent and others, was born in Norwich, England; died February 16, 2013 in Hamburg, Germany after undergoing heart surgery.
+1940: Tony Sheridan, who once worked with the Beatles ("My Bonnie"), Gene Vincent and others, was born in Norwich, Norfolk, England; died February 16, 2013 in Hamburg, Germany after undergoing heart surgery.

 1941: Ronald Isley of the Isley Brothers was born in Cincinnati, Ohio.

-1943: Vincent Crane, keyboard player for The Crazy World of Arthur Brown ("Fire" in 1968)
+1943: Vincent Crane, keyboard player for The Crazy World of Arthur Brown ("Fire" in 1968); died in a deliberate overdose of Anadin tablets February 14, 1989 in Westminster, London.

 1944: Marcie Blane ("Bobby's Girl") was born in Brooklyn, New York.